Terms and Conditions

 7. Customer Content.

 7.1.
 Ownership.
-All data, information, files, or other materials and content that Customer makes available to Company for the purpose of utilizing the Service (“Customer Content”) shall remain the sole property of Customer.
+All data, information, files, or other materials and content that Customer makes available to Company for the purpose of utilizing the Service (including, without limitation, training data, prompt inputs, and drafts) (“Customer Content”) shall remain the sole property of Customer.
 Customer shall retain all intellectual property rights in the Customer Content.
 Company does not screen Customer Content, is not responsible for storing or maintaining backups of any Customer Content, and is not responsible for the content of or any use by Customer of the Customer Content.

 7.2.
 Warranties and Covenants.
 By providing or otherwise making Customer Content available to Company, Customer hereby warrants and represents that: (i) the copying, uploading, and use of the Customer Content does not infringe upon any third party’s proprietary rights, including intellectual property rights; (ii) Customer has fully complied with any third-party licenses, permits and authorizations required in connection with such Customer Content; (iii) the Customer Content does not contain any viruses, worms, Trojan horses, or other harmful or destructive code or content; and (iv) the Customer Content is not obscene or libelous, does not violate the right of privacy or publicity of any third party or is not otherwise illegal.
 Customer shall provide its end users with any notice and obtain any consent from end users as required by applicable laws and regulations in connection with the collection, use, and disclosure of any Customer Content to Company via the Service.

 7.3.
 License to Company.
 Customer hereby grants Company a worldwide, non-exclusive, royalty-free, license to use, copy, reproduce, distribute, prepare derivative works of, display, and perform any and all Customer Content, solely to the extent required to perform the Service.
+For clarity, Company will not use Customer Content to train its algorithms or otherwise to improve its products or services (subject to Section 7.4 below).
 The above license granted by Customer shall terminate upon removal or deletion of the Customer Content from the Service or the termination of these Terms.

 7.4.
 Unpaid Subscription Anonymized Data.
 Company may anonymize Customer Content from Unpaid Subscriptions (as so anonymized, “Unpaid Subscription Anonymized Data”) for the purpose of analyzing and improving the Service, including the algorithms underlying the Service.
 Customer hereby grants to Company a worldwide, non-exclusive, royalty-free, license to use, copy, reproduce, distribute, prepare derivative works of, display, and perform any and all Unpaid Subscription Anonymized Data for any such purpose, including incorporation of insights derived therefrom into its products and services, provided that no such use of the Unpaid Subscription Anonymized Data identifies the Customer or any of its Authorized Users in any manner.